kyungrae/study/mongodb/part1.md

 ### Updating Documents

 Updating a document is atomic.
-Conflicting update can safely be sent in rapid-fire succession without any documents being corrupted: the last update will "win".
+Conflicting updates can safely be sent in rapid-fire succession without any documents being corrupted: the last update will "win".

 #### Document Replacement

-replaceOne takes a filter as the first parameter, but as the second parameter expect a document with which it will replace the document matching the filter.
+replaceOne takes a filter as the first parameter, but as the second parameter expects a document with which it will replace the document matching the filter.

 ```js
 var joe = {name:"joe",friends:32,enemies:2}